Xerve/ariette/README.md

 ```
 composer install
 composer dump-autoload
-composer test
+php scriAritettes/test.php
 ```

 ## Project Layout

 ### `/core`
-The standard library for Pt lives here.
+The standard library for Aritette lives here.

 ### `/docs`
 Documentation to be built with mkdocs is here.

 ### `/it`
-It is the testing framework that comes bundled with Pt
+It is the testing framework that comes bundled with Aritette

-### `/pt`
+### `/aritette`
-The source code for the Pt framework
+The source code for the Aritette framework

 ### `/scripts`
 Build scripts and other fun stuff.